 - people in a relationship with a herpes-positive partner

 - any person who asks to be tested.

 He adds: “Anyone who has a positive blood test for HSV-2 (whether or not they have episodes with symptoms) should be told that she or he can potentially give HSV-2 infection to a partner.
 They should also be told about daily preventive antiviral therapy.”

 As a primary care doctor, I found Dr. Gnann’s testing guidelines and rationale to be quite sound, and, I might add, different from my usual practice.
-To date, I have been following the official guidelines and steering away from the HSV blood test.
-After researching and writing this piece, I think that what he is suggesting makes a lot of sense.
-I personally plan on having a more in-depth discussion about the option for HSV blood testing with all of my patients who have been diagnosed with any sexually transmitted infection, as well as anyone who requests testing for such infections, in addition to those with partners with HSV.
+I am having a more in-depth discussion about the option for HSV blood testing with my patients who have been diagnosed with any sexually transmitted infection, as well as anyone who requests testing for such infections, in addition to those with partners with HSV.